MarkelZ/pygame-light2d/README.md

 If you're looking to incorporate `pygame-ligth2d` into an existing project, we recommend starting with our guide on [Adding lights to an existing project](https://github.com/MarkelZ/pygame-light2d/wiki/Adding-lights-to-an-existing-project).

+## Graphics engine

+This package uses [pygame-render](https://github.com/MarkelZ/pygame-render) for using shaders in `pygame`, and it can be accessed with `LightingEngine.graphics`.

 ## Frequently Asked Questions

 For frequently asked questions check out [FAQ](https://github.com/MarkelZ/pygame-light2d/wiki/FAQ).